smudge/decks/railsconf-2022/slides.md

 **But...** we also finally had time in our roadmap, and this time we wanted to build something that was easier to maintain in the long run.

+And so we started just, like, writing down a list of all the things that the original demo env had consisted of.
 -->

 ---